sparkbox/propulsion-docs/src/content/docs/configuration/index.md

 ---
 title: Configuration
-order: 5
+order: 6
 ---

 Configuration for Propulsion is done in the `propulsion.settings.json` file in the project’s root directory.
-Here you can setup a variety options to customize your build of Propulsion.
+Here, you can setup a variety of options to customize your build of Propulsion.

 ### Project Branding

-The primary
+The primary place for setting up your build of Propulsion to reflect your project's design system, instead of the Propulsion fallbacks.
+There are several specific keys that you can fill in to suit your system's needs.

 {% table "custom-name-logo" page %}